Updated 11 April 2026

 How to Save $500 to $2,500 on Central AC Installation

 Central AC is a major purchase, but there are real ways to reduce the cost.
-Tax credits alone can save up to $2,000.
-Combine that with timing, rebates, and smart shopping, and you can cut $500 to $2,500 from your final bill.
+The federal 25C tax credit ended for systems placed in service after 31 December 2025, but state programs, utility rebates, off-season timing, and smart shopping can still cut $500 to $2,500 from your final bill.

 1. Install Off-Season for 10% to 20% Savings